-To be eligible for Step 1, Step 2 CK, and Step 2 CS, you must be officially enrolled in a medical school located outside the United States and Canada that is listed in the World Directory as meeting eligibility requirements for its students and graduates to apply to ECFMG for ECFMG Certification and examination, both at the time that you apply for examination and on your test day.
-In addition, the “Graduation Years” in the ECFMG note on the Sponsor Notes tab for your medical school's World Directory listing must be “Current” at the time you apply and on your test day.
+To be eligible for Step 1, Step 2 CK, and Step 2 CS, you must be officially enrolled in a medical school located outside the United States and Canada that is listed in the World Directory as meeting ECFMG eligibility requirements, both at the time that you apply for examination and on your test day.
+In addition, the “Graduation Years” in the ECFMG note in your medical school's World Directory listing must be “Current” at the time you apply and on your test day.
+See Medical School Requirements.
 An authorized official of your medical school must certify your current enrollment status; instructions will be provided at the time of application for examination.

-As soon as you graduate and receive your medical diploma, you must send two photocopies of your medical diploma and one full-face, passport-sized, color photograph to ECFMG.
-See Final Medical Diploma in Medical Education Credentials.
-The photograph that you send must be current; it must have been taken within six months of the date that you send it.
-A photocopy of a photograph is not acceptable.
+As soon as you graduate and receive your medical diploma, you must send two photocopies of your medical diploma to ECFMG.
+See Final Medical Diploma and Transcript in Medical Education Credentials.

 If you have passed the former ECFMG CSA, you are not eligible to take Step 2 CS, except under certain, well-defined circumstances.
-Eligible circumstances include: taking Step 2 CS to permanently validate an expired CSA examination date for the purpose of entering U.S. GME (See the Important Note in Standard ECFMG Certificate in ECFMG Certification); taking Step 2 CS because your most recent performance on a clinical skills exam (CSA or Step 2 CS) is a failing performance (See Retaking Previously Passed Steps in the USMLE Bulletin of Information); and retaking Step 2 CS to meet a time limit [See Reexamination and Reapplication in The United States Medical Licensing Examination (USMLE)].
+Eligible circumstances include: taking Step 2 CS to permanently validate an expired CSA examination date for the purpose of entering U.S. GME; taking Step 2 CS because your most recent performance on a clinical skills exam (CSA or Step 2 CS) is a failing performance (See Retaking Previously Passed Steps in the USMLE Bulletin of Information); and retaking Step 2 CS to meet a time limit (See Reexamination and Reapplication in The United States Medical Licensing Examination (USMLE)).